BBB - A+ Rating - the best there is

 During the Middle Ages, a standardized literary language known by the general population of Ireland was a thing of fiction.
 When a person's name was recorded by one of the few literate scribes, it was up that particular scribe to decide how to spell an individual's name.
 So a person could have several spelling variations of his name recorded during a single lifetime.
 Research into the name Finney revealed many variations, including Finney, Feeney, Finnay, Finny, Fynnie, Fynney, Feenay, Feeny, Feaney, Feanay, Feany and many more.

-First found in Galway, where they held a family seat from very ancient times, and where their territories were Ballyfeeney and in Roscommon.
+First found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from very ancient times, and where their territories were Ballyfeeney and in Roscommon.
 Moving north into Ulster the name became Finney.
 This branch also moved into southwest Scotland from about the 15th century.

 This web page shows only a small excerpt of our Finney research.
 Another 415 words(30 lines of text) covering the years 1509, 1541, 1551, 1640, and 1678 are included under the topic Early Finney History in all our PDF Extended History products.